DecisionsDev/ibm-odm-decision-mcp-server/README.md

 ## Overview

-The Decision MCP Server bridges IBM ODM with modern AI assistants and orchestration platforms.
+The IBM ODM Decision MCP Server bridges IBM ODM with modern AI assistants and orchestration platforms.
 It enables you to:
-- Expose decision services as tools for AI assistants
+- Expose decisions as tools for AI assistants
 - Automate decisions dynamically in workflows
 - Integrate easily with Watson Orchestrate, Claude Desktop, and Cursor AI
 - Centralize and expose business logic to end users and bots